ethereum-optimism/optimism/specs/predeploys.md

 The `OVM_GasPriceOracle` is pushed the L1 basefee and the L2 gas price by an offchain actor.
-The offchain actor observes the L1 blockheaders to get the L1 basefee as well as the gas usage on L2 to compute what the L2 gas price should be based on a congenstion control algorithm.
+The offchain actor observes the L1 blockheaders to get the L1 basefee as well as the gas usage on L2 to compute what the L2 gas price should be based on a congestion control algorithm.

 Its usage to be pushed the L2 gas price by an offchain actor is deprecated in Bedrock, but it is still used to hold the `overhead`, `scalar`, and `decimals`